Raniac/django_demo/README.md

 $ python manage.py startapp web
 ```
 consists of a number of placeholder files for things like models, views, and tests.

+Before doing any refactoring, always do a commit.